We’ve compiled a list of frequently asked questions that provide answers to help you make smart decisions.

 Do not file another FAFSA form.
 Wait until you receive your Student Aid Report (SAR) and then contact your college’s financial aid office.

 Yes.
 You should apply for financial aid as early as possible, preferably in October.
-The pool of funds for programs such as scholarships, grants, Perkins Loans and Federal Work-Study programs at most colleges are pre-determined; it is possible that they could run out of funds if you don’t apply early.
+The pool of funds for programs such as scholarships, grants, federal student loans and federal work-study programs at most colleges are pre-determined; it is possible that they could run out of funds if you don’t apply early.

 The Department of Education’s Student Aid on the Web and the FAFSA website are packed with valuable information.
 Another great source of information is your college or university’s website.
 Learn more about financial aid.